wyatt-herkamp/lock_freedom/CONTRIBUTING.md

 free to open an issue.
 If you have any doubt on how any structure works, you can open an issue as well.
 I am open to discuss anything :D

+But BEWARE!
+You will face the dark arts of unsafe Rust!

 # Documentation
 If you write any method, iterator, data structure or whatever, you are not required to write any documentation.
 However, writing documentation helps me